-- To provide a problem based curriculum that stresses an interdisciplinary approach - such that students learn to employ perspectives and methods of analysis from the natural sciences, social sciences and humanities in the study of complex real world environmental issues.
+- To provide a problem based curriculum that stresses an interdisciplinary approach so that students learn to employ perspectives and methods of analysis from the natural sciences, social sciences, and humanities in the study of complex real world environmental issues.

-- To provide students with critical thinking skills, drawing from both quantitative and qualitative forms of analysis, that allow them to understand, analyze and articulate conclusions about real environmental problems.
+- To help students develop critical thinking skills, drawing from both quantitative and qualitative forms of analysis, that allow them to understand, analyze, and articulate conclusions about real environmental problems.

-- To make linkages between theory and practice: such that students understand the interconnections between abstract theorizations of environmental dynamics - whether ecological, political, economic, or ideological - and how these are reflected 'on the ground' in case studies and field sites.
+- To create linkages between theory and practice so that students understand the interconnections between abstract theorizations of environmental dynamics - whether ecological, political, economic, or ideological - and how these are reflected 'on the ground' in case studies and field sites.

-- To provide meaningful hands-on field experiences that allow student to learn by doing as they conduct field experiments, collect data, and meet with the social actors engaged in environmental management and policy making decisions.
+- To provide meaningful hands-on field experiences so that students learn by doing as they conduct field experiments, collect data, and meet with the social actors engaged in environmental management and policy making decisions.

-- To develop leadership skills and learn how to work collaboratively with both faculty and student peers in the design and implementation of research projects and the presentation of final results.
+- To provide opportunities for students to develop leadership skills and learn how to work collaboratively with both faculty and student peers in the design and implementation of research projects and the presentation of final results.

-- To learn how to communicate effectively in a variety of forms and formats as students present research findings in writing (e.g., research papers, policy briefs, lab reports, personal journals, etc.) and oral presentation (independent and group) and o (via independent or group presentations, poster
+- To demonstrate how to communicate effectively in a variety of formats so that students learn to present independent and team research findings in writing (e.g., research papers, policy briefs, lab reports, personal journals) and oral presentations (e.g., conference talks, poster sessions, seminars, panel discussions, debates).

-- To provide opportunities for faculty-student research in which students experience the research process including the presentation and potential co-authored publications of new knowledge in peer reviewed academic outlets.
+- To engage in collaborative faculty-student research so that students experience the research process, culminating in conference presentations and publications in peer reviewed academic outlets.